 Co-existence of robots and humans in shared workspaces is one of the major characteristics of service robot applications.
 Furthermore, robots and humans will not only co-exist, but collaborate and interactively communicate.
+So technologies like people detection, face recognition, speech recognition and understanding and dialog control will play a key role.
 Communication will not only be a means to command the robot, but also to exchange information, the human might as well ask the robot for certain things as the robot might ask the humans for information it cannot acquire on its own.
 The latter is extremely important, since today's and certainly also tomorrow's robots will still be of very limited intellectual competence.